 In all Modified Rules Competitions each Member or Participating Club shall supply one volunteer to co-umpire the games (two umpires in total).
 The Club Umpire must have completed the required SMJFL training and, unless otherwise approved by the CEO, be at least 18 years old.

 In all Other Competitions two Field Umpires and Boundary Umpires shall be appointed by the SMJFL where possible.
 In Finals matches the SMJFL shall also appoint Goal Umpires and Boundary Umpires where possible.

+Upon registration, all Umpires must disclose any potential conflicts of interest.

+Umpires that have a conflict of interest for a particular match will not be appointed to that match.

 Umpire Behaviour/Performance